SangeethaNachimuthu/SimpleOnlineShop/README.md

 which is displayed along with the order and customer details.
 4. Added a Payment class to store and display the payment method and status for an order.
 5. Added OrderStatus field to track and display the current status of an order.
+6. Implemented a discount feature to apply a percentage-based discount on the total order price.
+7. Introduced an OrderItem class to support product quantity, allowing multiple units of the same product to be added to an order and enabling accurate price calculation.